Yodakasi/stuff/README.md

 ###fork and system call
 Using fork it creates child process that waits for parent to send system call, when a system call arrives it sets the flag and prints message.

+## Random programs
+Any of the program that do not fall in the above categories

+### Brainfuck interpreter
+Brainfuck interpreter written in python
+> TO DO repair bug with not enough variables